unixorn/awesome-zsh-plugins/README.md

 * [Migrate from Oh-My-Zsh to Prezto](http://jeromedalbert.com/migrate-from-oh-my-zsh-to-prezto/) - Jerome Dalbert's blog post on migrating to Prezto.

 ### Zgen
 * [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using zsh with zgen.
-This includes a curated collection of plugins, and will automatically configure zsh to use zgen to load them.
+This includes a curated collection of plugins, and will automatically configure zsh to use zgen to load them, configures zgen to periodically automatically update itself, the plugins, and the quickstart kit itself.

 ## Plugins
 * [accurev-zsh](https://github.com/dalefukami/accurev-zsh) - ZSH plugin for accurev.